Conservation Action Planning

 The Thompson Watershed has some of the greatest concentrations of species and ecosystems in Canada.
 The lands, rivers, lakes and streams are the foundation of diverse economies, are culturally important and provide recreational opportunities to human health and wellbeing.
 It is imperative that we protect and conserve these important spaces for generations to come.
 As the region’s human population continues to grow and land is developed, key natural areas are being lost and with them, a variety of at-risk plants and animals.

 The Thompson-Nicola Conservation Collaborative (TNCC) was formed in response to a collective call to action to unify and strengthen conservation efforts in the Thompson Watershed.
 The role of the collaborative is to promote shared stewardship, identify conservation priorities, reduce duplication of efforts, share resources and information and provide support to partners in achieving conservation goals.
-To advance these objectives and in response to partner feedback, the TNCC and conservation partners are working together to develop a Conservation Action Plan (CAP) for the Thompson Watershed throughout 2023/24.
+To advance these objectives and in response to partner feedback, the TNCC and conservation partners have worked together through 2023-24 to develop a Conservation Action Plan (CAP) for the Thompson Watershed.

 What is a CAP?